-Rosemarie’s House is the most recent of our 4 foster Houses.
-It is also the largest and home to 9 children.
+Rosemarie’s House is the largest of our foster homes and is home to 6 children from Open Arms and their foster siblings.
 It was purchased in 2009 and named in memory of our late director Rosemarie Bevis.
 Rosemarie and Neville moved to Malawi in 2000 to take over the running of Open Arms, but Rosemarie tragically lost her battle with Ovarian Cancer in 2006.
 We are delighted to be able to name Rosemarie’s House after a truly inspirational lady.

-Rosemarie’s House receives further support from a very special family in Australia, who like Carol-Anne and Peter, raise funds for to supprt the House.
-You can read Warren and Beck’s story here.
+Rosemarie’s House receives support from the Liackman family, very special friends in Australia, who donate the funds needed to support the House.

 Edina is one of the children at Rosemarie's house

 Edina, or Edi as she is known, was born with Cerebral Palsy, which makes muscle control very difficult.
 She arrived at Open Arms on the 5 August 2004, just 2 months old, now she is able to walk and has regular physio.

 Edina’s friends look out for her, and will make sure that she is included in any special snack or treat.
 Her favourite thing to do is to go for a ride, which happens every week when she goes to SOS Children’s Village for physiotherapy.
 The physiotherapy is helping maintain and extend her range of motion, although there is very slow progress.
 Keeping her range of motion is the therapist’s priority right now.
 As Edina grows up her cerebral palsy seems to be affecting her more.

 She began primary school in January 2012, with the aid of a custom built wheelchair.
 We were able to install rails around the House that enable Edi to move around the house on her own!